G1ebS/Pacman_for_Yandex/README.md

 6) Before starting the game, check if you have downloaded the PyQt5 and pygame libraries
 7) If you have any questions, please contact me by telegram (@whaterni)

+## Structure
+CLASSES
+    -- game_classes - claases with which we interact in the game -- menu_classes - classes on pygame which helps in menus -- pygame_menus - menus which bases on pygame
+    -- Pyqt_menus - menus which bases on Pyqt
+    -- Statistic - classes for count statistic
+DATA - all static files

+arrays.py - main field for map_editor
+controls.py - file where we are processing field.py - main base field
+constants.py - constants
+utils.py - functions which we used without pygame
 ## Have a good game!